 A doctor may prescribe prednisone to increase the mother’s platelet count, but this is only effective in the long term for about half of patients.
 Prednisone also increases the risk of some fetal complications.

-In some cases, doctors can reduce the risk of hemorrhage during birth by giving a high dose of immune globulin through an IV right before delivering the baby.
-This can help control the bleeding during vaginal birth.
+To reduce the risk of hemorrhage during vaginal birth, your doctor can administer a high dose of immune globulin through an IV right before delivery.
+This can help control the bleeding.

-A platelet transfusion is usually only necessary during a Cesarean section, and only if the platelet count is dangerously low.
+A platelet transfusion is usually only needed during a Cesarean delivery, and only if the platelet count is dangerously low.

 Some drugs that are a regular part of prenatal care, like oxytocin and magnesium, can aggravate the symptoms of myasthenia gravis.
 Be sure to let your doctor know your medical history before starting these drugs.
-In very rare cases, pregnant women with myasthenia gravis will have difficulty breathing and might require assisted ventilation.
+In very rare cases, pregnant women with myasthenia gravis have difficulty breathing, and require assisted ventilation.

-In about one out of every five cases, the antibodies produced by the mother cross the placenta and cause the disorder in the baby.
-Fortunately, this is usually a temporary condition since the mother’s antibodies will gradually leave the baby once it’s outside its mother.
-The baby’s body would not naturally produce those antibodies.
+In about one out of every five cases, the mother’s antibodies cross through the placenta and cause the disorder in the baby.
+Fortunately, this is usually a temporary condition, since the baby’s body will flush the mother’s antibodies out once it’s outside the womb.
+The baby’s body does not naturally produce those antibodies.